Debunking the Top 10 Reverse Mortgage Downsides

 Truth:

-Reverse mortgages do have occupancy requirements, but you can be away from the home for up to 12 months if you’re temporarily in rehabilitation.
+Reverse mortgages have occupancy requirements, but you can be away from the home for up to 12 months if you’re temporarily in rehabilitation.
 If it becomes clear that you won’t be able to return home, it’s best to start planning as early as possible.
 Most people know fairly soon if their situation is temporary or permanent.
 By acting early, you can create a plan that suits your needs and avoid being rushed into decisions due to the loan coming due.

 Claim #7: Reverse Mortgages Can Be a Burden on Heirs